- •1 cup of wild rice, millet or quinoa

 Cook your grain of choice accordingly.
 Preheat the oven to 350 degrees.
 If you are using frozen seafood, thaw everything out first.
 Place seafood in an 11 x 13 baking dish.
 Shred the ginger, chop the chives and lemongrass.

-Mix coconut milk with chopped chives, shredded ginger, sea salt and garlic powder.
-Pour mixture over the seafood in your baking dish, spreading it over all the pieces as much as possible.
+Mix 1/2 can of the coconut milk with chopped chives, shredded ginger, sea salt and garlic powder.
+Pour mixture over the uncooked seafood in your baking dish, spreading it over all the pieces as much as possible.
 Cover the seafood with the shredded coconut and push the coconut down into the liquid.
 Bake for 20- 25 minutes or until coconut is slightly golden.
 I love the topping when I broil it for just a few extra minutes to give it a golden toasty color.

 I hope you enjoy this Spoonful of Health!

 P.S.
 Use the other half of your coconut milk for a smoothie in the morning!